tonyauyeung/tonyauyeung.github.io/content/publication/preprint/bendem_neurips_workshop_arxiv/index.md

 ---
-title: 'BEnDEM: A Boltzmann Sampler Based on Bootstrapped Denoising Energy Matching'
+title: 'BNEM: A Boltzmann Sampler Based on Bootstrapped Noised Energy Matching'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here